rileydevdzn/rileydevdzn/README.md

 - 💻 Currently building with: **Bootstrap** and **Webflow**
 - 🌱 Learning more about and studying: **Digital Accessibility**, **React** and **Redux**
-- 🎧 Outside of work you'll find me running, traveling, listening to podcasts and cheering on my favorite rugby teams 🇳🇿 🇮🇪
+- 🎧 Outside of work you'll find me: running, traveling, listening to podcasts and cheering on my favorite rugby teams 🇳🇿 🇮🇪

 </br>